ipolharvard/ethos-ares/README.md

 > [!NOTE]
-> As of July 1st, 2025, we fixed a major mistake in the ED-related task labelling and used MIMIC
+> As of July 2nd, 2025, we fixed a major mistake in the ED-related task labelling and used MIMIC
 > data.
-Please update your forks with the latest version.
+Please update your forks to the latest version.

 # ETHOS - EHR foundation model